Holocaust Memorial Day 2021

 The Rwandan Genocide

-Members of the Hutu ethnic majority murdered as many as 800,000 people targeting members of the monitory Tutsi community, as well as their political opponents, irrespective of their ethnic origin.
+Members of the Hutu ethnic majority murdered as many as 800,000 people, targeting members of the Tutsi minority community, as well as their political opponents, irrespective of their ethnic origin.
 The scale and brutality of the massacre caused shock worldwide as ordinary citizens were incited by local officials and the Hutu Power government to take up arms against their neighbours.

 By the time the Tutsi-led Rwandese Patriotic Front gained control of the country in early July, hundreds of thousands of Rwandans were dead and 2 million refugees, mainly Hutus, fled Rwanda, intensifying the already full-blown humanitarian crisis.